 - August 10, 2023

 Remember to file your tax return on time by April 30 or your Trillium Benefit payments may be delayed.

 How Do You Receive the Ontario Trillium Benefit?

 - Complete Form ON-BEN (Application for the Ontario Trillium Benefit and the Ontario Senior Homeowners’ Property Tax Grant).
-If you forget to include the ON-BEN with your tax return, you may file an adjustment to your return via CRA My Account or mail.
+If you forget to include the ON-BEN with your tax return, you may file an adjustment to your return via CRA My Account or by mail.

 Three Tax Credits in One

-The Northern Ontario energy credit assists low- to middle-income families with the increased energy costs due to living in the North.
+The Northern Ontario Energy Credit assists low- to middle-income families with the increased energy costs due to living in the North.
 To be eligible, you must pay property tax or rent for your principal residence in Ontario in the prior tax year, paid living expenses for a nursing home, or paid energy costs while living on a Northern Ontario reserve.

 The Ontario Sales Tax Credit assists low- to middle-income families with GST and HST paid for goods and services during the year.
 Eligibility for this non-taxable payment is based on your prior year’s family net income.